smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 * From the New York times: [Sean Spicer Resigns as White House Press Secretary](https://www.nytimes.com/2017/07/21/us/politics/sean-spicer-resigns-as-white-house-press-secretary.html)

 The last tweet come out one day after the breaking news from the Washington Post about Attorney General Jeff Sessions's meetings with the Russian ambassador during the 2016 presidential election.
 President Trump not only labeled all this story a Fake news, but he also mentioned his power of Pardon.
-A serious claim from president Trump, because here is main point was to explicitly let everyone know the power that he can use in this special case.
+A serious claim from president Trump, because here his main point was to explicitly let everyone know the power that he can use in this special case.
 Once again, we can notice that an uncomfortable situation for Trump led the president to protect himself using the "fake news" term to resize the seriousness of the problem.
 You can have in depth information in the following article:

 * From CNN.
 [Trump tweets mention his 'complete power' to pardon and bemoan 'leaks'](http://edition.cnn.com/2017/07/22/politics/trump-tweets-pardon-powers/index.html)